 "Garry Colford was my guide when I fished at Wades - he is one of the best guides

 on the river.
 If you ever have the opportunity to add him to your excellent guiding staff

 he would be good fit."

 Keith has always been know to be a great spring guide on the river, guiding for a number of lodges over the years including Black Rapids and Miramichi Adventure Inn.
 Keith knows the pools on the lower stretches of the Main River and the Renous very well for summer and fall fishing and knows every trick and fly in the trade when it comes to spring fishing.
-This will be Keith's second full season with Country Haven after a very successful season guiding for us last year.
+This will be Keith's eighth full season with Country Haven after a very successful season guiding for us last year.